koel/docker/README.md

 Usage
 -----

-First start the koel server with a mysql database and music storage volume.
+First start the koel server with a [mysql] database and music storage volume.

-    docker run --name koel -p 80:80 -it 0xcaff/koel
+    docker run --name koel -p 80:80 -it hyzual/koel

 On the first run, if the `.env` file isn't created, it will be created and the `APP_KEY` variable will be populated.